dario-vega/timesten-operator-k8s-livelab/setup-oracle-db/setup-oracle-db.md

 ## Task 1: Create a ConfigMap Object for the Database Network configuration

 This section creates the sample ConfigMap.
-This ConfigMap contains the db.ini, the adminUser, and the schema.sql metadata files.
+This ConfigMap contains the tnsnames configuration if using a Oracle DB.
-This ConfigMap will be referenced when you define the TimesTenClassic object.

 On your Linux development host: